marco402/plugin-Rtl433-for-SdrSharp/README.md

 The plugin works correctly with SDRSharp versions 1788,1811 and the original version on github.

 ## Previous versions
+Version 1.4.1.0  7 July 2021
+  - Modifications
+      Keep the console open on stop plugin for read verbose informations(version RTL_433 1.3.2.0)
+  - Corrections
+      Crash call function cu8 to .wav.
+  - Modifications configuration on TUNER AGC and RTL AGC
+      Tuner AGC:on(corresponds to auto gain with rtl433) can be manually-> off.\n")
+      RTL AGC:on.(not the AGC panel) can be set off if good signals.\n")
 Version 1.4.0.0  July 2021
   - Developments
      - Added 2 radio buttons under start button.